Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 We generally find that most developers are able to get high quality answers using GPT 3.5.
 However, if you want to try GPT-4, you can do so by following these steps:

+1. Execute the following command inside your terminal to use GPT-4:

+    ```bash
+    azd env set USE_GPT4 true
+    ```

-* Execute the following command inside your terminal:
+2. Execute the following command inside your terminal to set the name of the GPT-4 deployment:

     ```bash
     azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT chat4